tidyfun/tidyfun/README.md

 ## What does it do?

+Have a look at [https://fabian-s.github.io/tidyfun]() for details, short summary below.

 #### New vector-like data types for functional data

 **`tidyfun`** provides new `S3`-classes for functional data, either as raw data (class `tfd` for *t*idy *f*unctional *d*ata) or in basis representation (class `tfb` for *t*idy *f*unctional *b*asis data).